Last Update: July 2017

 For more details on the sustainability status of the fisheries, progress of the FIPs, and improvement recommendations, please follow this link.

 The RFE Whitefish Supply Chain Roundtable objectives are focused on monitoring sustainability status and issues of RFE whitefish stocks, discussing actions required to engage the supply chain in the work on fisheries improvements in order to ensure long-term availability of RFE whitefish on domestic and international markets.

-The SFP Russia Far East Whitefish Supply Chain Roundtable recognizes the improvements to fisheries management made over recent years.
+The Russia Far East Whitefish Supply Chain Roundtable recognizes the improvements to fisheries management made over recent years.
 However, while Sea of Okhotsk pollock is MSC certified and the LFA RFE Longline Pacific Cod and Pacific Halibut FIP is making progress, a number of long-standing issues have not yet been fully or even partially addressed:

 2. The status of the West Bering (WB)/Navarinsky Sea pollock stock causes concern, but sourcing robust data continues to be a challenge.